flutter/website/src/docs/cookbook/design/themes.md

 ### Extending the parent theme

 Rather than overriding everything, it often makes sense to extend the parent theme.
-You can achieve this by using the [`copyWith()`]({{site.api}}/flutter/material/ThemeData/copyWith.html) method.
+You can handle this by using the [`copyWith()`]({{site.api}}/flutter/material/ThemeData/copyWith.html) method.